Supply Chain Visualization: Mapping Your Value Network for Business Plans

 These tools also save your work on its own.
 You won't lose important supply chain visualization work if your computer crashes.
 This backup protection gives you peace of mind.

 Microsoft Visio Online and Lucidchart both offer real-time teamwork.
 Team members can add comments and suggestions.
 This makes your supply chain visualization more complete and accurate.
+Don't you want that extra layer of input?

 Real-World Example